RustFields/rustfields.github.io/design/architectural-design.md

 ## ScaFi-fields

-ScaFi fields is a standalone repository that contains a library to enable the use of reified fields in ScaFi.
+ScaFi fields is a standalone repository that contains a ScaFi extension to enable explicit manipulation of reified fields in ScaFi.
-The library is written in Scala 3 and it is meant to be used in the ScaFi core.
+The library is written in Scala 3 and it is meant to be used in conjunction with the ScaFi core.
 This is the architecture of the library:

 <div align="center">
     <img src="/assets/images/fields.png">
 </div>

+Every concept introduced by the library falls in the field package.
+This package contains the `Fields` trait that defines the Field concept.
+This trait directly depends on the `FieldCalculusSyntax` trait inside ScaFi-core.
+The `lang` package defines the fundamental language constructs using Fields as input and output values.
+The `syntax` package contains useful extensions that make working with Fields easier.